dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-rethinkdb.md

 ```

 {{% alert title="Warning" color="warning" %}}
 The above example uses secrets as plain strings.
-It is recommended to use a secret store for the secrets as described [here]({{< ref component-secrets.md >}}).
+It is recommended to use a secret store for the secrets, as described [here]({{< ref component-secrets.md >}}).
 {{% /alert %}}

-If you wish to use Redis as an actor store, append the following to the yaml.
+If you wish to use RethinkDB as an actor store, append the following to the YAML.

 ```yaml
   - name: actorStateStore
     value: "true"
 ```

-RethinkDB state store supports transactions so it can be used to persist Dapr Actor state.
-By default, the state will be stored in table name `daprstate` in the specified database.
+RethinkDB state store supports transactions, so it can be used to persist Dapr Actor state.
+By default, the state will be stored in table named `daprstate` in the specified database.

 Additionally, if the optional `archive` metadata is set to `true`, on each state change, the RethinkDB state store will also log state changes with timestamp in the `daprstate_archive` table.
 This allows for time series analyses of the state managed by Dapr.